LibCrowds/data/README.md

 python bin/generate_title_index.py
 ```

-The JSON file will be saved to `data/out.json`
+The CSV file will be saved to `data/title_index.csv`.